emrgnt-cmplxty/fermi/docs/docs/4.tools/near-api-js/naj-account.md

 sidebar_label: Account
 ---

-You can interact with, create or delete Axion accounts.
+You can interact with, create or delete Fermi accounts.

 ### Load Account {#load-account}